wooshie/native_lambda1/README.md

 ***Deployment***

-Just create AWS LAmbda function from scratch, select Amazon Linux 2 runtime, give it name and then upload zip with binary, renamed to "bootstrap", this app should echo any request.
+Just create AWS LAmbda function from scratch, select Amazon Linux 2 runtime, give it name and then upload zip containing binary, which is renamed to "bootstrap", this app should echo any request.